Josh Eggleton

 Josh Eggleton grew up in South Bristol near the picturesque Chew Valley, and the chef has always been family orientated.
 Rising to fame running a hugely popular Michelin-starred pub with his sister Holly, Josh Eggleton also cites his grandparents and father as integral to his early fascination with food.
 His grandparents encouraged him to bake, mastering British favourites such as Victoria sponge and upside-down cake from an early age and giving him confidence in the kitchen: “I actually opted out of cookery classes at year 10 when I was at school, as I thought I already had cakes well and truly under my belt!”

-Josh is rather bemused by critics’ attempts to define his venue and cooking, remaining somewhat indifferent to the “gastropub” tag.
-Despite the Michelin star and other accolades he is proud that his pub had a relaxed, unpretentious atmosphere – “local farmers still come in for a pint of beer!” – where diners are equally welcome to come in for a portion of chips as they are for a three course meal.
+Josh was rather bemused by critics’ attempts to define his venue and cooking, remaining somewhat indifferent to the “gastropub” tag.
+Despite the Michelin star and other accolades he is proud that his pub had a relaxed, unpretentious atmosphere – “local farmers still come in for a pint of beer!” – where diners were equally welcome to come in for a portion of chips as they were for a three-course meal.

 Menus changed daily, not due to culinary pretension, but so that Josh could make the best of that day’s exciting delivery of fresh, local and sustainable ingredients.
 His food is inspired by British classics in the broadest sense – Josh is an admirer of the “magpie culture” of British cuisine – and is very much ingredient-led.
 Dishes are playful and sometimes tongue in cheek – scallop pops, served on cocktail stocks, were a Pony and Trap favourite – while the expert flavour combinations make it clear to see how the chef effortlessly retained his Michelin star from 2011, until he closed The Pony & Trap in 2020 to turn it into a community interest company.